dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 When the market bell closed on the 28th, [FB](https://www.google.com/finance?q=NASDAQ%3AFB&ei=shbTVuHoJpazmAGNw5HQBQ) stock dipped to $94.50.
 GG y'all, 🍻, this was fun.

-But wait, then earnings were released.
+And then earnings were released.
 It spiked up to as high as $112.
 I waited until the next morning and I was out of there:

 ![Facebook Call Options BOOM](/public/images/twitterbeatdastreet/FacebookCallOptionsBOOM.jpg)

-Exercising 300 FB shares became $32,748, I got my first margin call and needed to shore up cash.
+Exercising 300 FB shares became $32,748, I got my first margin call and needed to shore up some cash.
 I just dumped the shares and took home a profit of around $3k, just over 300% of the initial ~$900.

 ## Don't forget the context!